kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 putting the right responsibilities next to each other, so change is predictable, local and change.
 Predictability in software design is one of the most underrated properties.

+Let me give you a concrete example from a past project.

+We were building an internal tool to help salespeople generate personalised offers for customers in the energy sector.
+The logic behind these offers was pretty complex and depended on volatile data from several legacy systems: consumption history, pricing, tariffs and more.

+Instead of building a mesh of services to pull this data in real time, we took a different approach.
+We materialised a stable view of the relevant data into a local database, updated asynchronously.
+This gave us a fast, reliable source of truth without being tightly coupled to the volatility of other peer services.
+Also, made our system resilient to downtime from these peer legacy systems.

+The core logic of the system was implemented using just two Java classes:

+* Offer: encapsulated all the rules and calculations to generate a snapshot of the offer.
+* (IIRC) OfferPrinter: handled the generation of the PDF for the customer.

+Everything the salesperson needed was there.
+It wasn't glamorous, no fancy design patterns, no [Death by Glamour](https://www.youtube.com/watch?v=Q9kDr4na0ls) but it was predictable, testable and easy to evolve.
+When the business changed the rules, we knew exactly where to go.

+Not every project starts simple, though.
+Let me share an example where we overarchitected.

+We were building a calendar application in JavaScript.
+Early on, we decided to apply the MVP pattern everywhere.
+Every screen had its own Presenter, and we used
+RxJS heavily to model state and bind events reactively.
+On paper, it was amazing, in practice, it didn't age well.

+With new requirements, like notification for invitees or marking events as done, we ended up growing the presenters with unrelated logic and complicated bindings, because user interactions _had a lot of side effects_.
+What started as a really clean abstraction, turned into oversized classes with a lot of responsibilities.

+We had presenters reacting to events across boundaries, wiring together streams that had little to do with each other just because we had to react to events.
+Refactoring became complicated because the chain of streams was too tangled, that moving subscriptions around made unrelated functionalities stop working.
+In that situation, we were trying to design something that on the book made sense, but became our enemy.

 The best developers I've worked with have a wonderful sense of what belongs together.
 It's like a spider-sense for architecture, and gets better when you improve your understanding of the  business domain.